 • Get enough rest – Adequate sleep helps reduce stress and produce serotonin, which improves mood and helps control appetite (healthy eating + restful sleep = improved serotonin levels and improved mental health!)

 Practicing these tips can help bring your mind and body into greater balance, improving mental health and overall wellness.
-If you would like additional support please schedule a free consultation today to get connected with Pittsburgh’s best therapists & coaches!
+If you would like additional support please call (412)-532-1249 to schedule a free consultation today to get connected with Pittsburgh’s best therapists & coaches!